 The Plano Symphony Orchestra, led by Maestro Hector Guzman, will present an entertaining and inspiring tribute to America.
-Patriotic selections will honor our country and the people dedicated to preserving our freedom!
-Joining the Plano Symphony will be vocalist William Park, Plano’s Men of Note Chorus and the Patriotic Pops Chorus, composed of experienced choral singers from the Plano Civic Chorus and other choral groups throughout the North Texas area.
-Tickets for sale online.
+Patriotic selections will include: God Bless America, Tribute to American Cinema, America the Beautiful, Favorite Sousa Marches, Salute to the Armed Forces, Big Band Bash as well as honor our country and the people dedicated to preserving our freedom!
+Joining the Plano Symphony will be the Patriotic Pops Chorus, composed of experienced choral singers from the Plano Civic Chorus and other choral groups throughout the North Texas area.
+Join us!

 Frisco Freedom Fest